pencyl/es6-book/mapping/set.md

 ## Uniqueness

-So far, this essenetially looks like a fancy Array.
-An important distinctiojn is that a Set only stores *unique* values...
+So far, this essentially looks like a fancy Array.
+An important distinction is that a Set only stores *unique* values...

 ```javascript
 const drinks = new Set(['coke', 'pepsi', 'coke', 'pepsi', 'tango']);